You need the blog to communicate business value, culture, and mission with the public,

 A blog allows information to be spread quickly.

-The internal blog also stores information and make it available for everyone to have access to key documents.
+The internal blog also stores information and makes it available for everyone to have access to key documents.
 Project information can often be lost once the project is completed.
 The blog provides an ongoing repository for important information.

 BONUS: When you find the right tool, the internal blog can be up and running as soon as the team requires it.